rmackinnon/rmackinnon/README.md

 - 👀 My interests and hobby span from infrastructure, software, to wood working and architecture.
 - 🌱 I’m currently learning "How to raise a small human".
 - 💞️ I’m looking to collaborate on python based building management and embeded STM32 projects.
 - 📫 How to reach me ...
-I don't even know how to reach me ...
+Open a `Discussions` thread!

 <!---
 rmackinnon/rmackinnon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.